statnet/computing/reproducible_env/README.md

 .Rprofile
 ```

+__NOTE__

+When pulling an updated version of the "renv.lock" file (for example a when
+contributor updated one of the packages), you should manually run `renv::status()`
+to check whether or not `renv::restore()` is necessary. `R` will not tell you on
+it's own if the lockfile is out of sync.

 ## Moving to hyak

 Let's consider now that our project has grown and needs to run simulations on